danielmart222/configure-ad/README.md

 ----------

-- Step 8  log in to Client-1 and Ping DC-1’s private IP address in powershell
+<h2>Step 8: Log in to Client-1 and Ping DC-1’s private IP address in powershell </h2>

 ---------